Reds vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 109 games this year and have walked away with the win 52 times (47.7%) in those games.
+- The Reds have been victorious in 53, or 48.2%, of the 110 contests they have been chosen as underdogs in this season.

-- Cincinnati has a record of 52-57 in games where oddsmakers have it as underdogs of at least -110 on the moneyline.
+- Cincinnati is 37-37 this season when entering a game as the underdog by +110 or more on the moneyline.

-- So far this season, Cincinnati and its opponents have hit the over in 76 of its 156 games with a total.
+- Cincinnati and its opponents have gone over the total this season in 77 of its 157 opportunities.

 - The Reds are 6-6-0 against the spread in their 12 games that had a posted line this season.